-A photograph of an identifiable individual is generally considered to be their personal data.
-Unless the journalism exemption applies, the same fairness considerations that apply to other personal data also apply to the personal data that may exist in a photograph.
-Photographs may be particularly intrusive and the impact of publication of a photograph on an individual may be greater if they were unaware that it was taken.
 You can consider whether publication of photographs is fair in the same way as any other information, although it is helpful to keep in mind that photographs or film of an individual may be particularly intrusive.
-The impact may be greater if an individual is continually photographed or recorded, or in some instances if it wasn't clear to them what you were doing (see Covert surveillance, subterfuge and similar intrusive methods).
+The impact may be greater if an individual is continually photographed or recorded, or if it wasn't clear to them what you were doing (see Covert surveillance, subterfuge and similar intrusive methods).

-Different considerations may arise depending on whether a picture is taken in a public place, on the street or of is of someone in a crowd, or is a private picture.
-Individuals should reasonably expect that they may sometimes be photographed or caught on film in a public place in an incidental way.
-Where an individual is however the subject of such a photograph, rather than merely incidental to it and the journalism exemption is not applicable, you should consider whether the processing of their image is fair for the purpose of data protection law.
+Individuals should reasonably expect that they may sometimes be photographed or caught on film in public in an incidental way.
 If an individual's image is captured in public and they are the subject of the photograph or film, you can comply with data protection law by considering whether the processing would be fair in the circumstances, even though the activity is happening in a public place.
 Acting proportionately will help you to do this.
-For example, it may not be justifiable necessary for your story to publish all the information you have if this would cause unwarranted harm (see Naomi Campbell v MGN Ltd. [2004] UKHL 22).
+For example, it may not be necessary justifiable for your story to publish all the information you have if this would cause unwarranted harm (see Naomi Campbell v MGN Ltd. [2004] UKHL 22).